Plan4BA/Plan4BA-App/README.md

 ## Preparation

 Before running anyting, you have to install the dependencies by running `npm install` in the root directory of this project.
 To send api requests to the backend, you can use the [integrated proxy](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md) of the angular cli development server.
 This is necessary, because the browser tries to prevent XSS-Attacks.
-You can configure the target address for the proxy in the proxy.conf.json file.
+To use the proxy, you can create a copy of the example file `cp proxy/proxy/proxy.conf.example.json proxy/proxy.conf.json`.
+Then you have to change the target url for your local setup.

 ## Maintainers